hammerheim-game/hammerheim-rules/5-warbands.md

 Forest Goblin tribes dwell deep within The Great Forest.
 They have completely adapted to their surroundings, learning stealth and camouflage to evade their neighbours.
 Gold motivates the Forest Goblins as it does any warband, albeit for different reasons.
 It is worthless to them as currency but as a metallic resource, it is valuable nonetheless.
-Instead of using gold to buy weapons and armour, Forest Goblins actually coat their stone equipment with the metal.
+Instead of using gold to buy weapons and armor, Forest Goblins actually coat their stone equipment with the metal.
 This has led unscrupulous leaders to send their henchmen into certain ambush, only to arrive later to collect the arrowheads and spear points from the remains of their former employees Forest Goblins are able to create poisons with a precision surpassing even the Dark Elves.
 Their natural surroundings